-Of both generous size and tone, the Telegraph’s obituary of Dibdin, who was born in Wolverhampton, England, in March 1947, but has lived in the United States since the early ’90s, is the best one I’ve seen yet.
-As it explains:
+Generous in both length and tone, the Telegraph’s obituary of Dibdin, who was born in Wolverhampton, England, in March 1947, but has lived in the United States since the early ’90s, is the best one I’ve spotted yet.
+As that piece explains:

 Dibdin combined a flair for complex plotting and biting characterisation with a mastery of satire and the surreal.The Telegraph piece goes on to quote Dibdin on the reason he devoted his novel-writing career to crime fiction: “The mainstream has lost its way.
 Crime fiction is an objective, realistic genre because it’s about the real world, real bodies really being killed by somebody.
 And this involves the investigator in trying to understand the society that the person lived in.”

 In all he produced 16 novels, 11 of them featuring Zen, and his work was translated into 18 languages.
 With popular success came critical acclaim: “During the Nineties,” noted the legal commentator Marcel Berlins, “no writer of crime fiction attracted as much praise, and gave as much enjoyment, as Michael Dibdin.”

 His trademark was the multi-layered literary whodunnit, couched in prose that his contemporary Val McDermid described as “limpid and extraordinary”; another admirer concluded that Dibdin remained “one of an elite cadre of crime fiction writers for whom literary critics break out all of their favourite adjectives”.